javierbrea/eslint-plugin-boundaries/packages/elements/README.md

 ##### `serializeCache`

-Serializes all cached matcher instances to a serializable object.
+Serializes all cached matcher instances to a plain object.

 ```ts
 const cache = elements.serializeCache();